d4lt/My_projects/README.md

-# these are the projects that i made during my evolution
+# These are the projects that i made during my learning in the python programming language as a begginer
-#although not great they are part of my evolution
+# although not great they are part of my evolution
-# (if ocur me to make a big project iil create another repo)
+#